DanielSiepmann/own-nixpkgs/readme.md

 Update
 ------

-Update can be done via `custom-update-system` package which is available within the overlay.
+Update can be done via `custom-update-system` package which is a custom package.

 Manual changes
 --------------